 Over the past 13 years, I have spent much of my career focused on nut research and purchasing.
-For more than seven-and-a-half years, I have been responsible for Hershey’s procurement of peanuts and almonds.
+For more than five years, I have been responsible for Hershey’s procurement of peanuts and almonds.
 Before that, I worked in R&D as Hershey’s nut technical expert and on chocolate innovation projects.

 In 2017, I was given the opportunity to expand my responsibilities and become Hershey’s energy buyer, securing the company’s energy needs for electricity, natural gas, diesel, water and renewable energy.
 It has been an honor to lead our renewable energy efforts as part of a broader commitment to reduce greenhouse gas emissions and lessen our environmental impact.
 The transition from nut sourcing to energy procurement might seem like a stretch, but in practice, our environmental footprint has an influence on the ingredients we rely on every day to bring our portfolio of iconic snacks to market.
 Drought conditions and other weather anomalies can impact quality, flavor and supply of our key ingredients, making environmental sustainability core to not only delivering on our purpose and future proofing our business, but also to meeting the expectations of our consumers and upholding our product quality standards.